davidfcarr/lectern/readme.txt

 = Does this theme support any plugins? =

 * Lectern works well with RSVPMaker and RSVPMaker for Toastmasters.
 * Lectern includes support for Infinite Scroll in Jetpack.

 == Changelog ==

+= 1.1.7 =

+* Update to handling of banner images.
+* Changed language of disclaimer that appears when Toastmasters branding is used.

+= 1.1.6 =

+* More standard handling of header images.
+* Better separation between where one post ends and the next begins in a blog listing.

 = 1.1.4 =